Ebere001/Impact-of-Different-Diet-Plans-on-Weight-Change-After-Six-Weeks/README.md

 - Data formatting

 ### Exploratory Data Analysis
-An exploratory analysis of the "Diet" data was carried out to answer essential questions like:
+An exploratory analysis of the "Diet" dataset was carried out to answer essential questions like:
 - Are there any outliers in baseline weight within each diet category?
 - Was normal distribution observed within each group?
 - Is there equality of variance between the groups?